56quarters/avalonms/doc/source/usage.rst

 * You have the ability to ``sudo`` on the server you are deploying to.

-If all these things are true, you should be able to deploy a new version of the Avalon WSGI Application with a few simple steps.
+If all these things are true, you should be able to deploy a new version of the Avalon WSGI application with a few simple steps.

 First, make sure the build environment is clean and then generate packages to install. ::